-PaaS (Platform-as-a-Service) helps eliminate the need to oversee many underlying hardware and operating tasks associated with running your application, such as software maintenance, capacity planning, and procuring equipment and supplies by enabling businesses to outsource many tasks associated with running their application.
+PaaS (Platform-as-a-Service) helps eliminate the need to oversee much underlying hardware and operating tasks associated with running your application, such as software maintenance, capacity planning, and procuring equipment and supplies by enabling businesses to outsource many tasks associated with running their application.
 This way, users are free to focus on just the deployment of their application.

 Using Platform-as-a-Service, businesses can create their own applications and software that can be used on their own or incorporated into their current applications, using various software development technologies, such as Java, .Net, and Python.

 Once the application or software has been written, it will be hosted by the service provider, during which time others will have access to it.

 Despite its name, serverless computing, also known as Function-as-a-Service (FaaS), does utilize a server.
 However, since it eliminates the need to physically manage servers to run your code, it is referred to as a serverless service.

 Instead, a code is written detailing the exact computing needed to carry out a specific function, and then each time the programmed event occurs, the code prompts the serverless platform to perform the function.